bishopdynamics/cuestack/CueStack/API.md

 * `addCue`
   - expects `"request_payload": {"stack": "stackname", "cue": {}}`, where `{}` is a cue exactly as in config.json to create, and `stackname` is the name of the stack to add it to.
 If needed, the stack will be created.
   - you can also copy from an existing cue: `"request_payload": {"stack": "stackname", "copyFrom": {"stack": "otherstackname", "cue": "othercuename"}, "cue": {}}`
+  - you can also replace an existing cue, with a copy of another existing cue: `"request_payload": {"stack": "stackname", "replace": true, "copyFrom": {"stack": "otherstackname", "cue": "othercuename"}, "cue": {}}`
+* `deleteCue`
+  - expects `"requeset_payload": {"stack": "stackname", "cue": "cuename"}`
 * `addStack`
   - expects `"request_payload": {"stack": "stackname"}`, where `stackname` is the name of the stack to create
   - you can also copy from an existing stack: `"request_payload": {"stack": "stackname", "copyFrom": "otherstackname"}`
+  - you cannot replace an existing stack using addStack, instead try rename or delete
+* `renameStack`
+  - expects `"requeset_payload": {"stack": "stackname", "new_name": "stacknewname"}`
+  - you cannot rename the currently active stack
+* `deleteStack`
+  - expects `"requeset_payload": {"stack": "stackname"}`
+  - you cannot delete the currently active stack
 * `setDefaultStack`
   - expects `"request_payload": "stackname"`, where `stackname` is the name of a stack to set as default; will fail if it does not exist
 * `setEnabled`